 Retarget your Windows Store app to Windows 8.1

-To migrate your Windows Store app to Windows 8.1, you must retarget your projects and update your code.
+To port your Windows Store app to Windows 8.1, you must retarget your projects and update your code.
 For the smoothest transition, we recommend that you perform the following steps.

 - Step 1: Copy your solution.

 - Step 3: Fix errors that relate to file paths and extension SDKs.